jack1536/Flask-Python/README.md

-# Flask examples for rest api and docker
+# Flask examples for rest api